Travel bans issued in reaction to Ebola

 Cape Verde: Bans travels by non-resident foreigners who have been in Sierra Leone, Guinea or Liberia in the past 30 days.

-Equatorial Guinea: Denies entry to travellers whose trips originated in countries affected by Ebola.
+Equatorial Guinea: Denies entry to travelers whose trips originated in countries affected by Ebola.

 St. Vincent and the Grenadines: Ban visitors from Guinea, Nigeria and Sierra Leone